meteor-falls/Scripts/README.md

 Meteor Falls
 =======

-Scripts for Meteor Falls v0.8
+Scripts for Meteor Falls v0.9

 Requires 2.4.0 with SESSION fixes.
+It's expected that our [tiers](https://raw.github.com/meteor-falls/Server-Shit/master/tiers.xml) are used on the server.

 ### Includes
 * A simple script to install the entire script onto your server (webcall.js)!